sammymarks/Zelda-RPG/AssignmentReflection.md

     - For and forEach loops on arrays and objects
     - If/Switch all over the place
 # Notable functions and functionality
-## Nested for maximum consistency and even formatting on dynamic HTML
+## Grids on Grids - Nested for formatting and rendering on dynamic HTML
 - **Screen Container**
     - **Title Container**
     - **Board Container**